juanenciso/juanenciso/README.md

 ## Hi there 👋

-I'm **Juan Enciso**, a Data Scientist & Bioinformatician with a PhD in Biotechnology.
+I'm **Juan Sebastian Enciso**, a Data Scientist & Bioinformatician with a PhD in Biotechnology.
 I specialize in **Next-Generation Sequencing (NGS), microbial communities, and data-driven insights** for biotech and life sciences.
 Currently based in Vienna 🇦🇹, exploring innovation at the intersection of biology and data.